Why You Miss Them Even Though They Hurt You

 The Release: Reconciliation

-Dopamine floods your system once more.
+Relief floods through your body.
 That high of relief, of being reunited, of crisis averted, is intoxicating.
+And critically, it teaches your brain that enduring the pain was "worth it."

 The Repetition: Deeper Into the Bond